 The control switch may be set to three positions: forward, reverse and lock.
-Always allow the motor to come to a complete stop before using the control switch to avoid damage to the tool.
+Due to a lockout mechanism, the control switch can only be adjusted when the ON/OFF switch is not pressed.
+Always allow the motor to come to a complete stop before using the control switch.

-For forward (clockwise) rotation, push in the control switch from the right side of the tool ▶.
-Check the direction of rotation before use.

-For reverse (counterclockwise) rotation, push in the control switch from the left side of the tool ◀.
-Check direction of rotation before use.
+- 1. For forward (clockwise) rotation, push the control switch in the direction shown.
+Check the direction of rotation before use. - 2.
+For reverse (counterclockwise) rotation, push the control switch in the direction shown.
+Check the direction of rotation before use. - 3.
 To lock the trigger, push the control switch to the center position.
-The trigger will not work while the control switch is in the center locked position.
-Always lock the trigger or remove the battery pack before performing maintenance, changing accessories, storing the tool and any time the tool is not in use.
+The trigger will not work when the control switch is in the locked position.
+Always remove the battery pack before performing maintenance, changing accessories, storing the tool and any time the tool is not in use.